War3zuk/War3zuk-Alpha-18-Stable-AIO/Readme.md

 3) Delete the war3zuk folder
 & then click Presync Mod

+Updated v3.08 to v3.09

+Resized Barrel On The HD PumpJack
+Changed The .OGG File HD Cement Mixer (Default Sound)

 Updated v3.07 to v3.08

 Fixed 20 Models Unity Decided To Break